 Technology is one of the fastest-growing sectors in the world.
 Every day, it seems as though new innovations are hitting the marketplace, changing the way that we respond to everyday challenges and concerns.
-Although this is excellent news for talented candidates who want to take their pick of organisations to work for, it’s not as exciting for businesses, who struggle to get their hands on the perfect hires.
+Although this is excellent news for a talented Salesforce development candidates who want to take their pick of organisations to work for, it’s not as exciting for businesses, who struggle to get their hands on the perfect hires.

 It’s no wonder that companies like Airbnb are now giving their employees an annual budget for travel, and Amazon is cutting down on the work week.
 Employers around the globe are continually searching for new and improved ways to attract the hires they need most.